Can you disinherit your children?

 Application of foreign law

-When a French resident usually abroad, foreign law applies to his entire estate (movable and immovable property).
+If you are French and you reside usually abroad, foreign law applies to your entire estate (movable and immovable property).

 But some countries recognize the possibility of disinheriting one’s children.